Colsai/scott_data606/README.md

 </table>

 ### Text Cleaning/Tokenization
 After the work plan scraping was performed, a number of text cleaning steps were performed for preparing the corpuses for both EDA and usage within the LDA model.
+These steps utilized much of NLTK's in-built text cleaning functionalities, such as English stopwords.
+The process is as follows:
-1. Items were tokenized using Regexptokenizer, which removed punctuation within summaries.
+1. We tokenize items using Regexptokenizer, which removed punctuation within summaries, so that these tokens would not affect the model.
 ```
 regex_tokenizer = RegexpTokenizer(r'\w+')
 ```

-2. Work plan/report summaries had stopwords removed: This project used the base NLTK English stopwords list, but additionally included several other words ('on', 'or', etc., and domain-specific words, such as 'oig', 'hhs', as these words did not provide any helpful information for the scope of the topic modeling that followed.
+2. We remove stopwords from the work plan/report text data.
+This project used the base NLTK English stopwords list, but additionally included several other words ('on', 'or', etc., and domain-specific words, such as 'oig', 'hhs', as these words did not provide any helpful information for the scope of the topic modeling that followed.
+This was to retain only useful language for the model.

 ```
 tokenized_sums = [[i for i in regex_tokenizer.tokenize(sent) if i not in stopwords]
                   for sent in wp_init_srs]
 ```

-3. A simple Regex Stemmer was used.
+3. We utilize a simple regex stemmer.
 Because of many acronyms and domain-specific words, initial tests of modeling with more-restrictive stemmers performed more poorly for topic modeling.
+The Regex stemmer was chosen, as attempts at more-intrusive stemmers appeared to affect the LDA model later on, and it was determined that retaining a simple model (rather than [Snowball Stemmer](https://www.geeksforgeeks.org/snowball-stemmer-nlp/) would perform better for work plan and report topic modeling)

 ```
 Reg_stemmer = RegexpStemmer("ing$|s$|ies$")
 tokenized_stemmed_sums = [[Reg_stemmer.stem(word) for word in sent] for sent in tokenized_sums]
 ```

+After these text cleaning steps were performed, we can move on to our Exploratory Data Analysis.

 # EDA and Dataset Analysis
 <table>
 <tr>